SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model-publishing.md

 - **Alignment**: controls how the page header content is aligned.
 Default is `Left`, alternative option is `Center`.
 - **ShowPublishedDate**: defines whether the page publication date is shown.
 Defaults to `true`.

+For each field that you want to use in the modern header you'll need to add a Field element specifying:

+- **Name**: the name of the field(s) in the classic publishing page.
+E.g. adding `PublishingRollupImage;PublishingPageImage` as value will mean that the `PublishingRollupImage` will be taken if it was populated, if not populated the `PublishingPageImage` will be tried.
+You can add as many overrides as you need
+- **HeaderProperty**: the name of the header property to set
+- **Functions**: If set to empty then the field value from the classic publishing page is taken as is, however if you specify a function here then the output of that function is used.
+If you've specified multiple fields (so using the field override option), then you need to specify the field to use in the function as `{@name}`

+> [!Note]
+> - The field override option was introduced in the July 2019 release

-When constructing a modern page header there are 4 page header fields that you can populate with data coming from the publishing page:
+When constructing a modern page header there are 4 page header properties that you can populate with data coming from the publishing page:

 - **ImageServerRelativeUrl**: If your header needs to show an image this field will need to defined a server relative image path for an image living in the same site collection as the page.
 By default the classic publishing page `PublishingRollupImage` field is used, but since that contains an Img tag the field contents is cleaned via the `ToImageUrl` function.
 - **TopicHeader**:  By default the classic publishing page `ArticleByLine` field is used as topic header for the modern page header